ucb-stat133/stat133-fall-2019/README.md

 + __Instructor:__ Gaston Sanchez
 + __Lecture:__ MWF 9:00-10:00am, 245 Li Ka Shing
-+ Tentative calendar (weekly topics), subject to change depending on the pace of the course.
++ Tentative dates subject to change depending on the pace of the course.
-+ Notes (:file_folder:) involves material discussed in class.
++ Notes (:pencil:) involves material discussed in lecture.
 + Reading (:book:) involves material that expands lecture topics, as well as coding examples that you should practice on your own.
 + Misc (:newspaper:) is supporting material that is worth taking a look at.